Bifurcation of nonlinear bound states in the periodic Gross-Pitaevskii equation with PT-symmetry: The spectral assumption revisited

 \section{The spectral assumption revisited}

-The proof of Theorem \ref{theorem-main} relies critically on Assumption \ref{ass:band} that the spectral band $[a,b]$ is real and isolated from the rest of the spectrum of the Schr\"{o}dinger operator $\mathcal{L}$ in (\ref{Schrodinger}).
-In real periodic potentials, every spectral band is real but the two bands may touch at a Dirac point with no spectral gap.
+The proof of Theorem \ref{theorem-main} relies critically on Assumption \ref{ass:band} that the spectral band $[a,b]$ is real and isolated from the rest of the spectrum of the Schr\"{o}dinger operator $\mathcal{L}$ in (\ref{Schrodinger}) (although this can be generalized as explained in Remark \ref{R:gen} in Section \ref{S:intro}).
+In real periodic potentials, every spectral band is real but the two bands may touch at a point with no spectral gap.